- The coming exodus: Transition to a post-fossil-fuel future, by Murray Grimwood

 - Strength in diversity – from soil to salami, and more: Theresa Sjöquist visits Aotea Organics farm, Kaipara

 Building and technology

-Editorial, Letters, Competitions, News (including reports on GE, and electro-thermal weeding), Things we like, Book and blog reviews, Organic sector, Soil & Health events and contacts, What’s on
+- Editorial, Letters, Competitions, News, Book reviews, Things we like, Soil & Health update, Soil & Health events and contacts, What’s on

 When you join Soil & Health, you receive the current issue of Organic NZ, which is the first in six magazines you receive for a one year membership.